 Accounting Standards Update 2016-16-Income Taxes, Intra-Entity Transfers of Assets Other Than Inventory (Topic 740).
 In October 2016, the FASB issued guidance intended to improve the accounting for the income tax consequences of intra-entity transfers of assets other than inventory by requiring an entity to recognize the income tax consequences when a transfer occurs, instead of when an asset is sold to an outside party.
-The adoption of the guidance had no impact on the Company's financial statements.
+The Company adopted the standards on January 1, 2019 and adoption had no impact on the Company's financial statements.

 Accounting Standards Update No. 2014-09-Revenue from Contracts with Customers (Topic 606).
 On May 28, 2014, the FASB issued guidance that requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 This ASU was further amended in August 2015, March 2016, April 2016, May 2016 and December 2016 by ASU No. 2015-014, No. 2016-08, No. 2016-12 and No. 2016-20, respectively.
 The guidance provides a five-step approach to be applied to all contracts with customers and also requires expanded disclosures about revenue recognition.
-The adoption of the guidance had no impact on the Company's financial statements.
+The Company adopted the standards on January 1, 2019 and adoption had no impact on the Company's financial statements.